shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/intro-to-http.md

 ---
-Title : Intro to HTTP
+title : Intro to HTTP
-Description : Understanding the basics of how HTTP works is integral to understanding ms.date : 10/28/2023 ms.custom : industry-reference
+description : Learn the basics of HTTP and how it is important for online advertising. ms.date : 12/5/2023 ms.custom : industry-reference
-online advertising technology.
-For example, we deal with "cookie
 ---

 # Intro to HTTP

 Understanding the basics of how HTTP works is integral to understanding online advertising technology.
 For example, we deal with "cookie